CONFERENCES

 • Submission describes use of interactive teaching methods to be applied in the session

-• Examples include: outcomes of a curricular innovation or clinical project that improved learner knowledge or practice outcomes, or an intervention that created an opportunity to meet educational needs or well-being.
+• Examples include outcomes of a curricular innovation or a clinical project that improved learner knowledge or practice outcomes, or an intervention that created an opportunity to meet educational needs or well-being

-Note: Projects still in progress at the time of submission (not at the time of presentation) are most appropriate for the Developing Scholarly Project Poster category.
+Note: Projects still in progress at the time of submission (not at the time of presentation) are most appropriate for the Faculty Works-in-Progress Poster category.
 New ideas can be submitted in the Scholarly Roundtable category.

 Time: 30 minutes for discussion